Which of the following is a major difference between prokaryotic ... | Channels for Pearson+

 Understand that the presence or absence of a nucleus is a fundamental distinction.
 Prokaryotic cells do not have a nucleus; their genetic material is located in a nucleoid region.
 Eukaryotic cells have a defined nucleus that houses their genetic material.

-Evaluate the statement about cell size.
-Typically, prokaryotic cells are smaller than eukaryotic cells, not larger.
+Consider the presence of other organelles.
+Prokaryotic cells lack organelles such as mitochondria and chloroplasts, which are present in eukaryotic cells.

-Consider the presence of mitochondria.
-Eukaryotic cells contain mitochondria, which are the powerhouses of the cell, whereas prokaryotic cells do not have mitochondria.
+Evaluate the size difference.
+Prokaryotic cells are typically smaller than eukaryotic cells, which are larger and more complex.

-Examine the statement about cell walls.
-While many prokaryotic cells have a cell wall, some eukaryotic cells, such as plant cells, also have a cell wall.
-Therefore, this is not a distinguishing feature between all prokaryotic and eukaryotic cells.
+Review the options given in the problem.
+The correct answer is the one that highlights the absence of a nucleus in prokaryotic cells and its presence in eukaryotic cells, which is a major distinguishing feature.

 Watch next